International Investors: Harm or Help

 Very sad!

-24. Dylan Says:
+24. Dylan says:

 Indonesia needs to open their policies to free trade and investment.
 We have seen how China does it, “bring the money to us”.
 We cannot only rely on our domestic economy as to speed our economic growth, we need to inject money into the economy through foreign trade and investment.
 Part of which is to make the policies simpler, provide infrastructure, and clean the “dirty bureaucracy”.